So you developed a course project which you need to host somewhere so that everyone can access it.

 That is how you host on pythonanywhere server.

 For paid accounts process it a bit different.
-In paid account you are given CNAME which you need to update with your domain name service provider.
+In a paid account, you are given CNAME which you need to update with your domain name service provider.

 If you feel hosting on pythonanywhere.com is smooth, create a free account today and host your first app and show it to your friends.